bcrisp084/crispy-computing-machine/generateREADME.md

   + [Questions](#questions)

   ## Description
-  A weather dashboard
+  A weather dashboard that produces the current weather plus a five day forecast for the location chosen

   ## Instructions
-  Initiate the project by entering in the following command..
-  You may fork the project from my GitHub
+  The application can be forked from my GitHub and all that is required is to enter a location in the search box

   ## Usage
-  The app takes a location and generates the current weather and a five day forecast
+  The application can be used by anyone for any reason

   ## License
   This application uses the MIT license.

   ## Contributors
-  Brian Brian Crisp
+  Brian Crisp

   ## Questions
   bcrisp084